The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 16 -- Improving resource monitoring and quality of task execution.} The execution of tasks in a business process consumes resources.
+The execution of tasks in a business process consumes resources.
 These can be IT, such as storage capacity for process data, computing power for calculations in scientific workflows, artificial agents, such as as robots automatically executing manual tasks, or human beings entering or analyzing data or performing manual tasks.
-Also machines, e.g., packing drugs, can be considered as resources (e.g., predictive monitoring, i.e., when does the machine have to be maintained taking its usage as well as historical data into account).
+Also, machines, e.g., packing drugs, can be considered as resources (e.g., predictive monitoring, i.e., when does the machine have to be maintained taking its usage as well as historical data into account).

-All these resources migth suffer from issues, which hinder optimal working conditions such as over- or under-utilization or even damage/ illness.
-IoT-based sensors can pick up these issues by measuring machine-behavior or human stress levels \cite{Adam2016} and suggest changes to process execution to alleviate these effects.
+All these resources might suffer from issues, which hinder optimal working conditions such as over- or under-utilization or even damage/ illness.
+IoT-based sensors can pick up these issues by measuring machine-behavior or human stress levels~\cite{adam2017design} and suggest changes to process execution to alleviate these effects.
 Furthermore, the IoT can support the execution of (knowledge-intensive) tasks in a process through context-specific knowledge provisioning, e.g., in terms of instructions or training materials on how to execute the task, or regulations that are relevant for the user's particular context.
-Sensor data can be leveraged to determine the actual context \cite{DBLP:series/isrl/GrambowOR16} and to identify information needs (e.g., detection of cognitive overload or stress).
+Sensor data can be leveraged to determine the actual context and to identify information needs (e.g., detection of cognitive overload or stress).